daxio/k8s-lemp/README.md

   LoadBalancer Ingress:   1.2.3.4
   ...
   ```
-* Go to your domains DNS settings and point your domain to this IP address.
+* Go to your domain's DNS settings and point your domain to this IP address.
 After DNS propogates you should see the message "default backend - 404" straight away when visiting your newly set-up domain in a browser.
 This is the `default-http-backend` doing it's job.

 ### Create `Secret` objects `mariadb-pass-root` and `redis-pass`:
   ```bash